Sena-Kilinc/Sena-Kilinc/README.md

-Hi I'm Sena and im interested in data analysis and web development.
+Hi I'm Sena and im interested in big data and games